Margaret Heckler: Electoral history

-Heckler won her first term in 1966 by defeating 42-year incumbent Republican Joseph W. Martin, Jr., in the primary.
+Heckler won her first term in 1966 by defeating 42-year incumbent Republican Joseph W. Martin Jr., in the primary.
 Martin, then 82, had previously served as Speaker of the House and was 46 years older than Heckler.
-Heckler won the subsequent general election with just 51 percent of the votes but was easily re-elected thereafter.
+She was the first woman representative to Congress from Massachusetts elected in her own right.
+Heckler won the subsequent general election with just 51 percent of the vote.
+She went on to be re-elected seven more times.

 Following the 1980 census, Massachusetts lost one of its congressional seats because of its population growth.
 Heckler's district, then the only one in Massachusetts large enough to not need redistricting, was combined with that of freshman Democratic Representative Barney Frank.
 The district was numerically Frank's district, the 4th, but it was geographically more Heckler's district.
 When both ran against each other in 1982, Heckler began the race as a frontrunner.
 Although she opposed Reagan on 43 percent of House votes, Frank successfully portrayed Heckler as a Reagan ally by pointing to her early support for his tax cuts, which she later retracted.
-She lost the support of the National Organization for Women because she opposed federal funding for abortion.
 She went on to lose the race by a larger-than-expected margin of 20%.
 After her defeat, no woman would be elected to Congress from Massachusetts until Niki Tsongas won a special election in 2007.